 So, I hope you aren’t offended.
 But, I need to be real because of my personal experience and eventual transformation.
 My goal is for my “version” to give hope to someone.

 My sisters and I were split up after our family finally came unglued.
 We were sent to many institutions and foster homes.
-After we turned 18, the-year-of-our-prodigal-rebellions, we all abandoned the Bible and its concepts for a couple of years.
+After the-year-of-our-prodigal-rebellions, we all abandoned the Bible and its concepts for a couple of years.

 My youngest sister, who had been “saved” more times than I thought possible, started attending a small church run by an old country farmer who invited in a group of ex-drug addicts, with flower and peace symbols adorning their hippie garb.
 It was the era of the “Jesus-movement.”